PoD Research Institute

 PoD Research Institute (民思政策研究所) is a think tank established in 2015 in Hong Kong.
 Formerly known as Path of Democracy (PoD, 民主思路), it is led by former Civic Party legislator Ronny Tong, who joined the Executive Council in 2017.
-Although officially unaligned with either the pro-Beijing camp or the pro-democracy camp, the group has been supportive of the policies and legislation put forward by the former, and was allow to join the "patriots-only" legislative election.
+Although officially unaligned with either the pro-Beijing camp or the pro-democracy camp, the group has been supportive of the policies and legislation put forward by the former, and was allowed to join the "patriots-only" legislative election.
 It no longer viewed itself as a political group after a rebranding in 2025.

 History

 Founding (2015–16)

 Path of Democracy was founded by Ronny Tong Ka-wah, a barrister, the founding member of the pro-democracy Civic Party, and member of Legislative Council, who was disillusioned with pan-democrats' uncompromising approach toward Beijing on democratic reform.
 Tong came up with his own moderate proposal in October 2013 as opposed to pan-democrats' Alliance for True Democracy proposal.
 Tong's proposal failed to be adopted by the government as the National People's Congress Standing Committee (NPCSC) set limits on the electoral reform on 31 August 2014 which eventually led to the ultimate veto by the pan-democrats in the Legislative Council in June 2015, in which Tong voted against the proposal with the Civic Party.
 On 8 June 2015, before the vote, he set up a think tank Path of Democracy, composed of moderate democrats.
 After the vote, he announced his resignation from both the Civic Party and the Legislative Council.

 The group was set up on 8 June 2015 with 18 founding members from a wide range of sectors, including political science professors Joseph Chan Cho-wai and Ray Yep Kin-man who would conduct research.
 Former Secretary for Civil Service Joseph Wong Wing-ping, barrister Jat Sew-tong, Centaline founder Shih Wing-ching, businessman Allan Zeman were the four honorary advisers to the think tank.
 Scholars Cheung Chor-yung and Derek Yuen became the Secretary General and Chief Executive Officer of the group.
 Other members included former chairman of the Hong Kong Democratic Foundation Alan Lung, economists Sung Yun-wing and Richard Wong and Southern District Councillor Paul Zimmerman.
 The group was seen to be tasked to bridge the pro-democracy camp and the Chinese government after the rift caused by the political reform.